Haelmorn/PlasABC/README.md

 python3 classify.py --input Data/Sample/Plasmid/plsdb_sample.pkl --model model.pt --output plsdb_sample_classified.tsv
 ```

-#### Output
+The input files are as follows:
+- `plsdb_sample.pkl` - embeddings of plasmid proteins, obtained by predicting CDSs in a set of sequences, and then obtaining embeddings of the predicted proteins with ProtTrans model, and then parsing the embeddings with `parse_embeddings.py`
+- `model.pt` - model weights for `PlasABC` model, obtained by training the model with `train.py` or by downloading the pre-trained model from [XXXXX]()

-The output file is a tab-delimited file with `contig_id` in one column, `classification_result` and `prediction`.
+The output file is as follows:
+- `plsdb_sample_classified.tsv` - tab-delimited file with `contig_id` in one column, `classification_result` and `prediction`.
 The `prediction` is a boolean value, indicating whether the contig is classified as plasmid or not.
 The `classification_result` is the probability of the contig being a plasmid, as calculated by the model.